YassinEldeeb/fire-framework/README.md

 ![](./images/cover.webp)

-# My Brutally Honest Guide to Money, Taxes, and Living Smart
+# Empowering Your Finances: A Comprehensive Guide to Money, Taxes, and Living Smart

 ## License